Stabilized liquid membrane device

-A stabilized liquid membrane device or SLMD is a type of passive sampling device which allows for the in situ, integrative collection of waterborne, labile ionic metal contaminants.
+A stabilized liquid membrane device (SLMD) is a type of passive sampling device which allows for the in situ, integrative collection of waterborne, labile ionic metal contaminants.
 By capturing and sequestering metal ions onto its surface continuously over a period of days to weeks, an SLMD can provide an integrative measurement of bioavailable toxic metal ions present in the aqueous environment.
 As such, they have been used in conjunction with other passive samplers in ecological field studies.

 The simple device is composed of nonporous low-density plastic lay-flat tubing, which is filled with a chemical mixture containing a chelating agent (metal-binding agent) and a long chain organic acid.
 The water-insoluble chelating agent-organic acid mixture diffuses in a controlled manner to the exterior surface of the sampler membrane and binds to environmental metals.
 In practice, the SLMD provides for continuous sequestration of bioavailable forms of trace metals, such as, cadmium (Cd), cobalt (Co), copper (Cu), nickel (Ni), lead (Pb), and zinc (Zn).
 The SLMD can also be utilized for in-laboratory preconcentration and speciation of bioavailable trace metals from grab water samples.